IELTS Academic – Practice Test 1 (Untimed)

 A monologue on an academic subject, e.g. a university lecture.

 Reading - Academic (60 minutes)

 The Reading section consists of 40 questions.
 A variety of question types is used in order to test a wide range of reading skills.
 These include reading for gist, reading for main ideas, reading for detail, skimming, understanding logical argument and recognising writers’ opinions, attitudes and purpose.

 The Academic version includes three long texts that range from the descriptive and factual to the discursive and analytical.
 The texts are adapted from authentic texts taken from books, journals, magazines and newspapers.
 These have been selected for a non-specialist audience and are appropriate for people entering university courses or seeking professional registration.

-The Writing component of includes two tasks.
+The Writing section of includes two tasks.
 Topics are of general interest to, and suitable for, test takers entering undergraduate and postgraduate studies or seeking professional registration.